hyu1834/Point-Cloud-Registration-Using-Distance-Geometry/README.md

 C++ API and GUI for Point Cloud Registration Using Distance Geometry

 ## Background
-The point cloud registration method in this tool is proposed and implemented by Dr. Jian, Zhenxiang.
-University of California, Davis
+The point cloud registration method in this tool is proposed and implemented by Dr. Jian, Zhenxiang, University of California, Davis and Hiu Hong Yu, University of California, Davis.

 The thesis can be found: http://search.proquest.com/docview/1832932748?pq-origsite=gscholar